 Investors have the right to sell their current claims.
 Lenndy charges a 5% fee for early withdrawals.
 Additionally, it can take up to 30 days to sell your claim.
 Note that you cannot sell claim rights from loans that are delayed.

-Although this limits your options to withdraw your money, overall this is a good strategy for Lenndy to avoid potential bank run as well as liquidity problems.
+Although this limits your options to withdraw your money, overall this is a good strategy for Lenndy to avoid a potential bank run as well as liquidity problems.
 There are other platforms that you can use, which allow you to withdraw money instantly.

 Is Lenndy Liable for Any Losses?